kubedb/docs/docs/setup/monitoring/prometheus-operator.md

 kubedb-operator-apiserver-cert   kubernetes.io/tls   2      40m
 ```

-We are going to specify this secret in [Prometheus](https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#prometheus) crd specification.
-CoreOS Prometheus will mount this secret in `/etc/prometheus/secret/kubedb-operator-apiserver-cert` directory of respective Prometheus server pod.
+We are going to specify this secret in [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md#prometheus) crd specification.
+Prometheus operator will mount this secret in `/etc/prometheus/secret/kubedb-operator-apiserver-cert` directory of respective Prometheus server pod.

 Here, `tlsConfig.caFile` indicates the certificate to use for TLS secured connection and `tlsConfig.serverName` is used to verify hostname for which this certificate is valid.